MattDSquared/HumanActivityProcessing/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+The data is summarized by the first two variables, subject and activity

+* subject
+* activity
 * tBodyAcc.XYZ
 * tGravityAcc.XYZ
 * tBodyAccJerk.XYZ